Feature request #9362

 - support for legend/scalebar/images and choose their position in the GeospatialPDF.

-#10 Updated by James Wilson almost 4 years ago
+#10 Updated by James Wilson about 4 years ago

 If you want to make a Georeferenced PDF for Avenza: